rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

-The other difference between `mut` and shadowing is that, since we're effectively creating a new variable when we use the `let` keyword again, we can change the type of the value we're binding to, but reuse the same name.
+The other difference between `mut` and shadowing is that, since we're effectively creating a new variable when we use the `let` keyword again, we can change the type of the value, but reuse the same name.
 For example, say we ask a user to show us how many spaces they want between some text by sending us space characters, but we really want to store that as a
 number: